sgrassie/sgrassie.github.io/_posts/2014/2014-06-05-reactiveui-hello-world.md

 ---
+layout: post
 title: ReactiveUI - Hello, World!
-published: draft
-layout: post
-category: wpf, c#, reactiveui, mvvm
-metadescription: wpf, c#, reactiveui, mvvm
+description: wpf, c#, reactiveui, mvvm
+tags: ['wpf','c#','reactiveui','mvvm']
+hidden: False
+published: 05/06/2014
+ispublished: True
 ---
 > ReactiveUI is an MVVM framework.
 I'm going to mess around with it and see if I can make it do something useful, and maybe get shouted at for Doing It Wrong&#8482;